 We believe that home and school together form a positive support system for the growing child.
 Parents/caregivers are always kept informed of their child's progress and with parent/guardian written permission, teachers are able to share student data and observations with outside professionals.
 Parents/guardians are responsible for contacting outside services or school districts.
-ODC preschools are happy to walk alongside you in this process.
+ODC Early Childhood Network Preschools are happy to walk alongside you in this process.